zaiisao/Documentation/en/Interactive Broadcast/volume_ios.md

 This article provides the APIs and additional information relating to audio recording, audio mixing, and audio playback volume settings.

 ![](https://web-cdn.agora.io/docs-files/1578885967798)

+## Sample project

+We provide an open-source [JoinChannelAudio](https://github.com/AgoraIO/API-Examples/blob/master/iOS/APIExample/Examples/Basic/JoinChannelAudio/JoinChannelAudio.swift) sample project that implements adjusting the recording, playback, and ear-monitoring volume on GitHub.
+You can download the sample project and view the source code.

 ## Implementation
 Before adjusting the audio volume, ensure that you have implemented the basic real-time communication functions in your project.
 For details, see [Start a Call](../../en/Interactive%20Broadcast/start_call_ios.md) or [Start Live Interactive Streaming](../../en/Interactive%20Broadcast/start_live_ios.md).